 Faces of Death: Images of Masks on Roman Sarcophagi

 Under the mentorship of Dr. Mont Allen, Jordan (Jori) Bonadurer is conducting research on Roman sarcophagi: those elaborately carved coffins, often richly decorated with mythological imagery, in which ancient Romans buried their dead.
 The research focuses on the various clusters of visual motifs found on these sarcophagi, above all the frequency with which Greek theatrical masks (both tragic and comic) appear, and their possible connections with other types of imagery, such as depictions of the Four Seasons.

 To uncover these connections, Jordan is studying every specimen—more than a thousand in all—documented in the field’s twenty massive German-language compendia.
 By tabulating each appearance of a mask on these pieces, she will acquire the quantitative support necessary to articulate the significance of this imagery for Roman viewers.

-As a Classics Major and Art History Minor, Jordan is deeply invested in the study of the Ancient world, and specifically focused on Roman art, in which she is considering graduate study.
+As a double major in Classics and Art History, Jordan is deeply invested in the study of the Ancient world, and specifically focused on Roman art, in which she is considering graduate study.

 Jahiah Gordon, Foreign Language and International Trade and German